 Humans hear frequencies from 20 Hz up to 20,000 Hz.
 As we get older, or exposed to loud sounds which damage our ears (such as loud concerts), the upper limit decreases.

 |22 kHz → 8 kHz Sweep

 + Voice Over

 A -9 dbFS sweeping sine tone, from 22 kHz (supposedly inaudible) down to 8 kHz (if you can't hear this one, consider checking your hearing).
 On the top of the test tone, a voiceover tells you which frequency is currently playing.

 Confirm your result with our High Frequency Audibility Blind Test.

 If you hear strange ups and downs, like someone tuning an AM radio, or anything else that does not sound like a continuously descending sweep, suspect this test to be corrupted by aliasing (the scientific name to this phenomenon).

 Check your sound card with our Online Aliasing Test.

 Sometimes a system aliases only when played through a browser.
 In such a case, download the original file (click the download icon) and play the test tone straight from your hard disk through your favorite audio application.

-Alternatively, you can try the 48 kHz version of our test (reason is that your sound card may run at 48 kHz and is poorly resampling our original 44.1 kHz test file).
+Alternatively, you can try the 48 kHz version of our test: reason is that your sound card may run at 48 kHz and is poorly resampling our original 44.1 kHz test file.